sanity-io/sanity-template-vercel-poc/template/README.md

 ## Deploy changes

-Netlify automatically deploys new changes commited to master on GitHub.
-If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).
+Vercel automatically deploys new changes commited to master on GitHub.

 ## Stuck?
 Get help